Testing Dark Energy with Black Hole Ringdown: Quasi-normal mode spectra

 where we note that the isospectrality of even and odd spectra is inherited from GR.
 The {\it smoking gun effect} of a cosmological cubic Galileon on the QNM spectrum is therefore the rescaling of all frequencies and decay times by $\sqrt{\approxcon}$.
 This is illustrated in Figure~\ref{fig:QNMShifts}.
 QNM measurements can therefore directly constrain the black hole hair (parametrised by $\beta$) in such setups, and through \eqref{eq:BetaFittingFormula} constrain $q/q_0$, thus enabling the reconstruction of the full scalar profile $\varphi$.

-It is important to note that the frequency-shift induced by $\beta$ is entirely {\it degenerate} with a change in the black hole mass $M$.
+It is important to note that the frequency-shift induced by $\beta$ is entirely {\it degenerate} with a change in the black hole mass $M$ -- a consequence of the fact that $\beta$ can be removed locally by a time rescaling, as discussed in section \ref{sec:stableBH}.
 Taking the quadrupolar $\ell=2, n=0$ mode\footnote{ Note that, to linear order, for the background considered here, different modes do not mix.
 Moreover, non-rotating backgrounds result in $m$-independent equations of motion~\cite{Tattersall:2017erk}. } as an example, the numerical GR solution \cite{Chandrasekhar:1975zza} modified by the the $\beta$ correction yields

 This demonstrates that the effect of $\beta$ can be mimicked by scaling the mass $M \to M/\sqrt{\beta}$.
 While measuring multiple QNMs cannot break this degeneracy, additional information on the mass $M$ (e.g. derived from the inspiral or merger phase) can -- this could e.g. be obtained by adapting the closely related inspiral and merger calculations/simulations in \cite{deRham:2012fw,Dar:2018dra,Brax:2020ujo,Figueras:2021abd} to the solutions considered here.